anebz/cloud/Accreditations/aws_developer_associate.md

 To ensure that X-Ray daemon is correctly discovered in ECS, use the SDK AWS_XRAY_DAEMON_ADDRESS env variable.

-## Networking
+## 3. Networking

 4xx errors are due to missing required parameters in a request, or exceeding a DB table's provisioned throughput.
 5xx errors are due to unavailable services, or network issues.

 > Elastic load balancer, ELB

 * **ALB**, application load balancer: proxies HTTP and HTTPS requests.
-Slightly slower than NLB, and doesn't scale quickly. with host/path based routing, it can handle multiple domains.
+Slightly slower than NLB, doesn't scale quickly. with host/path based routing, it can handle multiple domains.
 It doesn't support TCP passthrough
   - ALB access logs: detailed info about requests sent to the LB.
 Each log contains the time the request was received, the client's IP address, latencies, request paths, server responses and API connections
   - ALB request tracing: tracks HTTP requests.
-The LB adds a header with a trace identifier to each request it receives.
+The LB adds a header with a trace identifier to each request it receives
-  - If the target groups have no registered targets, the error shown is HTTP 503.
+  - If the target groups have no registered targets, the error shown is HTTP 503
-  - THe ALB only sees the LB IP address, not the user's public IP.
-But it can obtain this by X-Forwarded-For header.
   - Sticky sessions route requests to the same target in a target group.
 The clients must support cookies.
 Stickiness restricts app elasticity, it's not so scalable.
 And it's not fault-tolerant, sticky sessions are stored in an EC2 instance.
 If the instance fails, the LB will create another instance but the session information will be lost
   - If the app has no cookie management, let the LB generate a cookie for a specified duration
 * **NLB**, network load balancer: routes network packets, balance TCP traffic where extreme performance is required, handle millions of requests per second.
 Allows TCP passthrough.
 Cannot handle path based routing.

-They can capture the user's source IP address and source port without using X-Forwarded-For
-* Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer4 load balancing for apps that rely purely on TCP protocol.
-If it returns 504, it means the gateway has timed out.
-The app might be failing in the web server or db server.
+User's source IP Address can be captured with the headerX-Forwarded-For

 If users lose session or need to re-authenticate often, use ElastiCache Cluster, which provides a shared data storage for sessions that can be accessed from any individual web server.